anton-bushuiev/PPIRef/README.md

 ## Installation

-To install the package, clone the repository (`git clone git@github.com:anton-bushuiev/PPIRef.git; cd PPIRef`) and run `pip install .` in the root directory.
+To install the package, run `pip install git+https://github.com/anton-bushuiev/PPIRef.git`.
 The package was tested with Python 3.9.

 Please see the `external/README.md` directory for the details on how to install the external software for comparing PPIs and calculating buried surface area (BSA).